tomtom-international-labs/docs/TomTom_Github_Learning_Labs_Beginners_Guide.md

-# TomTom GitHub Learning Labs
+# TomTom GitHub Learning Labs - Beginners Guide

 Before you start learning using TomTom GitHub Learning Labs there are a few important things you should be aware to get the best user experience.